 The Rainbow Family has also been scrutinized for not properly cleaning up after their gatherings.
 They’ve received complaints by the Forest Service and public officials for leaving garbage behind, thus leaving a detrimental impact on the environment and large costs to local governments.

 Disputes with locals have been a repetitive problem as well.
-In the most serious incident, two women were murdered at a Rainbow Gathering at Monongahela National Forest in West Virginia in 1980.
-There had been brewing tension between the Rainbow Family and the locals.
+In the most serious incident, two women were murdered at a Rainbow Gathering at Monongahela National Forest in West Virginia in 1980 after there had been brewing tension between the Rainbow Family and the locals.

-Police believed that the women were shot to death by a group of local men and one man was convicted, though he was exonerated.
+Police believed that the women were shot to death by a group of local men, one of whom was convicted though later exonerated.
 A serial killer, Joseph Paul Franklin, then admitted to killing the women, but later said he had actually just read about the murders.
-As of now, the killers have not been caught and an upcoming documentary titled The Rainbow Murders explores the incident and the Rainbow Gathering it happened at.
+As of now, the killers have not been caught and an upcoming documentary titled The Rainbow Murders explores the incident and the Rainbow Gathering at which it happened.

 Despite the controversies, the Rainbow Family still exists and the Rainbow Gatherings still happen.
-Each year, an estimated 8,000 to 20,000 people attend the gathering held on U.S. Forest Service and Bureau of Land Management.
+Each year, an estimated 8,000 to 20,000 people attend the gathering held typically at national forests.

 Rob Savoye, a “Rainbow” who has been attending the gatherings for over 30 years said, “People are tolerant, accepting of different stuff” and that “A lot of us have had rough family lives, and the Rainbow has sort of filled that void for us.”